Definitely-not-AWS-Workshops/workshop-1-blog/content/_index.md

 ![AWS architecture diagram](/images/0/0001.svg?featherlight=false&width=100pc)

 {{% notice note %}}
 The purpose of this workshop is not to create comprehensive CI/CD pipelines for Terraform-based AWS infrastructure deployment.
 It is desirable to include testing, process reviews, and even more software engineering methodologies to guarantee the reliability and reproducibility of your infrastructure across different environments.
-In addition, CI/CD strategies are not followed by the web and app source code repository.
+CI/CD strategies are also not followed by the web and app source code repository.
 For the sake of demonstration, we just deploy repositories straight from the *main* branch.
 You must work harder to ensure that the software and its backbone are deployed in a safe and efficient manner.
 For proposals on additional enhancements, see [Further Improvements]().
 {{% /notice %}}

 #### Target Audience